slacgismo/solar-data-tools/CONTRIBUTING.md

     $ git checkout -b name-of-your-bugfix-or-feature
     ```

 6. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+One of the automated checks for each PR is linting with ruff and pre-commit hooks and will fail otherwise.
+You can install pre-commit with `pip install pre-commit` and then run `pre-commit install` in the root of the repository.
+When you commit your changes, the pre-commit hooks will run automatically.

+   If you have made changes to the documentation, you can build the docs locally by running:

+    ```console
+    $ cd docs
+    $ make html
+    ```

+   This will create a local copy of the documentation in `_build/html/index.html`.

 7. Commit and push your changes to your fork, and open a pull request.